mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 .. note::

-   In general, the message will **NOT** be published instantenously after :code:`Node.publish()` is called.
+   In general, the message will **NOT** be published instantaneously after :code:`Node.publish()` is called.
 It is usually fast, but entirely dependent on :code:`rclpy.spin()` and how much work it is doing.

 Create the Node with a subscriber
 ---------------------------------